sfiorini/python-k8s-sample/README.md

 |- .vscode/         # Folder containing config files to develop the app using VSCode.
 |- kube/            # Kubernetes deployment yaml files.
 |- .gitignore       # Ignore patterns for git.
-|- api.py           # The Python application
+|- src              # The location of source files for the Python application
 |- Dockerfile       # Metadata content (title, author...).
 |- Makefile         # Makefile used for building our documents.
 |- README.md        # Documentation (this file)